Last Updated on February 24, 2021

 Whether we’re talking about proximity to Raleigh, nice trails, Big Lake, or the awesome chainsaw art, you can see why Umstead remains one of our favorite state parks.

-While we look forward to our next trip out to this awesome place to visit in Central North Carolina, we hope you can make it out there, too!
+While we look forward to our next trip out to this awesome place to visit just outside North Carolina‘s capital city, we hope you can make it out there, too!

 When you visit Umstead State Park, what’s the first thing you’d like to do there?
 We’d love to know about it in the comments section!